TerrickMansur/JustView/README.md

 ## Usage

-If you look at the HTML SB-Admin templates git [here](https://github.com/TerrickMansur/JustViewsRes-SBAdmin) you will see that there are all [Leaf](https://docs.vapor.codes/3.0/leaf/getting-started/) files.
+If you look at the HTML JustViewsRes-SBAdmin git [here](https://github.com/TerrickMansur/JustViewsRes-SBAdmin) you will see that it simple contain [Leaf](https://docs.vapor.codes/3.0/leaf/getting-started/) files.
 What JustViews provides is the models you need to initialize to be able to render these leaf files.

 How to render the page with no content.